-The modern kitchen (with dining table and chairs) is well provided with crockery, cutlery, glasses and kitchenware, as well as a washing machine (a clothes horse is provided for drying clothes), dishwasher, fridge freezer, cooker and microwave.
-French doors open on to a small (standing room only!) balcony, ideal for your morning cup of coffee.
+The modern kitchen is well provided with crockery, cutlery, glasses and kitchenware, as well as a washing machine, fridge, freezer, cooker and microwave.
+A pulley suspended from the hall ceiling is a traditional way of drying clothes.

-The bathroom has a wash hand basin and bathtub with shower over.
+The bathroom is partly wood panelled and has a wash-hand basin and bathtub with shower over.

 About the location (Old Town, Edinburgh)